Festival to commemorate silk industry in Sudbury

 The silk industry in Sudbury dates back to the 1770s when silk weavers moved from Spitalfields in London to escape strict rules introduced by local magistrates.

-There are three working silk mills in the town - the Gainsborough Weaving Company, Stephen Walters & Sons and Vanners Silk Weavers, and together they produce 95% of silk manufactured in the UK.
+Today there are still five working silk weaving companies in the town - the Gainsborough Weaving Company, Humphries Weaving Company, David Walters Fabrics, Stephen Walters & Sons and Vanners Silk Weavers.
+Together they produce 95% of silk manufactured in the UK.

 Sudbury silk was used for the wedding dresses of the Princess Royal and Princess Diana, singer Adele's dress for the Brit Awards and the dress worn by Michele Obama when she visited the Queen.